 Box rain gutters are also the ideal choice for small spaces between two surfaces of equal height or areas where one surface sits slightly above the other – their shape and volume capacity allow them to fit seamlessly just about anywhere.

 If your roof does not have a traditional sloped design, you may need to consider installing a box gutter system.
-If you are interested in box gutters, request a quote from GlennStone Roofing and Exteriors today.
+If you are interested in box gutters, request a quote from GlennStone today.